 Policy H1 states that housing development on unallocated sites within the defined built up area boundaries of towns and larger villages will be supported, taking into account all other policies in the Local Plan.
-In light of the above considerations, the applicants feel this reserved matters proposal is acceptable in principle and in detail as the proposal is both pursuant to outline planning permission HPK/2014/0665, and would accord with the Development Plan.
+In light of the above considerations, the applicants feel this proposal is acceptable in principle and in detail as the proposal is both pursuant of the adopted local plan allocation for residential development and it is consistent with the outline planning permission HPK/2014/0665 and the recent Reserved Matters application made for the adjacent site.